learn-co-students/reverse-each-word-onl01-seng-ft-090820/README.md

 ## Objectives

-1. Practice using enumerators like the `.collect` method.
-2. Practice converting between strings and arrays.
+1. Understand the return value of the each method
+2. Use the .collect method
+3. Understand the return value of the .collect method
+4. Use the return of collect for further operation

 ## Instructions

 Fork and clone this repository.
 Run the test suite with the `learn` command.

 Write a method called `reverse_each_word` that takes in a string argument of a sentence and returns that same sentence with each word reversed in place.

+First solve it using `.each` Then write the same method using `.collect` to see the difference.

 For example: